coreruleset/coreruleset/INSTALL.md

 ### Setting Up the Main Configuration File

-After extracting the rule set files, the next step is to set up the main OWASP Core Rule Set configuration file.
+After extracting the rule set files, the next step is to set up the main OWASP CRS configuration file.
 An example configuration file is provided as part of the release package, located in the main directory: `crs-setup.conf.example`.

 {{% notice note %}}
 Other aspects of ModSecurity, particularly engine-specific parameters, are controlled by the ModSecurity "recommended" configuration rules, `modsecurity.conf-recommended`.
 This file comes packaged with ModSecurity itself.